Eiriksmal/lawler-dot-io-template/content/pages/about.md

 I help rapidly-growing companies conquer their growing pains and continue hockey-stick revenue charts.
 As a software engineer turned engineering leader, my servant-leadership philosophies and focus of working *on* the business, not only *in* the business, drive my results.

-(You've caught this website in a beta state: In the near future, this section will link you to my portfolio and resume, which explain who I am *in action*, rather than in mere words.)
+(You've caught this website in a beta state: In the near future, this section will link you to my portfolio and resume, which explain who I am *in action*, rather than in mere words.
+For now, you might be interested in this amusing [list of stuff I've been paid to do.](/stuff-ive-done/))

-My wife and I have been married for 8 years, in love for 12 years (and counting!), best friends for 13 years, and known each other for an astonishing 20 years now.
-We've expanded our family with a boisterous bunch of three boys: Ages 6, 3.5, and 10 months.
+My wife and I have been married for 8 years, in love for 13 years (and counting!), best friends for 14 years, and known each other for an astonishing 20 years now.
+We've expanded our family with a boisterous bunch of three boys: Ages 6.5, 4, and 1.5.

 "Reformed Evangelical Christian" is the most succinct description of my relationship with Jesus, the foundation of my worldview and source of my strong values.

-Outside the office, I'm a serious car enthusiast and gearhead (protip: reduce rotating drivetrain mass to increase smiles) and amateur photographer.
+Outside the office, I'm a serious car enthusiast and gearhead (protip: reduce rotating drivetrain mass to increase smiles per mile) and amateur photographer.
 </section>
 <section markdown="1">
 About the website